James-Hen/ml-experiment/README.md

 # ml-experiment

-Machine learning experiments generally using pytorch.
-Covering many projects.
+Machine learning experiments using self-implemented infrastructure, pytorch and scikit-learn.
+It covers many projects in XJTU course "Cognitive computing and machine learning".